Skip to content

 Aerial view of Stevens Lane.

-The Equestrian Life and that BMW
+The Equestrian Life and That BMW

-Fox Chase Farm (and stables) is still an active functioning stable off River Road in Bedminster, New Jersey
+Fox Chase Farm (and stables) is still an active functioning stable off River Road in Bedminster, New Jersey.

 Mr. Local History Collectible – Jackie O was a big fan of the Far Hills Race.
 Get your own collectible of the great race.

 Jackie Kennedy Onassis’s 1974 BMW 3.0 S. Jackie owned the car until 1992 when she replaced it with another green BMW 325i.
 Jackie, whose code name was “Lace,” had given up Secret Service protection years prior–and usually drove herself.
-She would often drive this car to and from her apartment in New York and her house in Peapack, New Jersey.
+She often drove this car to and from her apartment in New York and her house in Peapack, New Jersey.

 In 1975, Jacqueline Kennedy Onassis auctioned off odds and ends from the house.
 The sale, which included a chair used by the late President Kennedy as a student at Choate, brought in a few thousand dollars.